I Found a Fossil on the Beach and Wondered

 No other organisms typify the Age of Invertebrates more than brachiopods.
 They are the most abundant Paleozic fossils, except for maybe trilobites.
 Paleontologists use them to date rocks and other fossils.
 Countless billions accumulated on the ocean floor with over 30,000 forms.
 Today there are far fewer species, only about 300 which live mostly in cold water, deep ocean environments.

 Brachiopods look like clams but are very different inside.
-To tell them apart, clams have uneven shaped left and right shells and both are identical.
-Brachiopods have symmetrical top and bottom shells, but the bottom is smaller.
+To tell them apart, clams have uneven shaped shells, but both top and bottom halves are identical.
+Brachiopods are symmetrical at a glance, but the bottom shell is smaller.
 Brachiopods are commonly called "lampshells" due to their similarity in shape to a Roman oil lamp.

 They live in communities attached to objects by a muscular foot called a pedicle.
 They strain water in and out of their shells filtering microorganisms with their lophophores, a crown of tentacles.

 During the Devonian time slot, over 350 million years ago, Michigan was covered by a shallow saltwater sea.
 That's where mass colonies of corals called Hexagonaria, percarinata, commonly known as Petoskey Stones, thrived and flourished.
 The saltwater seascape must have been lit up with a quilt-work of colors by the mass colonies.
-Unfortunately, they became extinct at the end of the Permian Period's mass extinction of life.
+Unfortunately, they became extinct at the end of the Permian Period's mass extinction.